• Skip to primary navigation

 • Eating House is a restaurant by Roy Yamaguchi on Kauai, located on the South side of Kauai in the Shops at Kukui'ula.
 They have a great cocktail bar.
 Stop in for a their cocktails and stay for dinner.

 • Ama is a ramen shop in a little shopping center, on the North side of the Island, in Hanalei.
 They serve a light and refreshing Mai Tai made the OG way.
-If you're looking for great views, great food, and a great cocktails Ama is a great place to stop in.
+If you’re looking for great views, great food, and great cocktails, Ama is a great place to stop in.

 Hawaiian Mai Tai cocktail recipe with pineapple and cherry for a garnish.